 Export Solutions identified 20 factors for consideration.
-View our page 10 "Ten Tips" article and page 7 compensation assessment worksheets.
+A good idea is to complete our template that helps you evaluate your company contribution to distributor profit.
 How profitable is your company for your distributors?

 2. Distributor Salary: Beyond Profit Margin

 Distributors maintain multiple profit centers, just like manufacturers.
 Each supplier maintains a unique cost to serve.
 Brands that deliver high sales and profits with a limited range of SKUs are most attractive to a distributor.